 Fiction Editing Services

-I’m Leah, a freelance fantasy editor with an MFA in Creative Writing and a publishing certificate from the Denver Publishing Institute.
-While I primarily edit fantasy, I’m open to working on all genres of fiction.
-I edit both novel-length works and short stories.
+I’m Leah, a speculative fiction author and a freelance fantasy editor with an MFA in Creative Writing and a publishing certificate from the Denver Publishing Institute.
+I’m also a member of the Editorial Freelancers Association and ACES: The Society for Editing.
+I keep my editing skills up to date by taking classes provided by the Editorial Freelancers Association, and those provided by Jane Friedman.
+I offer developmental editing, line editing, and copyediting services to independent authors, querying authors, and publishers.
+I primarily edit fantasy, dark fantasy, science-fiction, and horror, though I’m open to working on all genres of fiction.
+I edit novel-length works and short stories.

 You could spend hours self-editing your work by picking up editing tips, getting books on editing, or even buying editing software to help you along with the task, and eventually work your way through the novel you already spent a good chunk of time writing.
 But after writing your novel, reading it over, and rereading it again to edit it, you probably know your story inside and out.
 You start skimming.
 You stop being careful.